whiskyechobravo/kerko/README.md

 Some familiarity with [Flask] should help you make more sense of the instructions, but should not be absolutely necessary for getting them to work.
-Let's now build a minimal app, which we'll call `hello_kerko.py`:
+Let's now build a minimal app:

 1. The first step is to install Kerko.
 As with any Python library, it is highly recommended to install Kerko within a [virtual environment][venv].